 For the most part, Forrestall chooses unconventional shapes for his temperas while he rejects the more familiar rectangle.
 These “shaped paintings” begin their journey as quick sketches—simple outlines in the artist's sketchbook which are fabricated into panels by a local artisan.
 Forrestall seals the panels with gesso using an age-old recipe of whitener and rabbit skin glue.
 Then the panels sit and wait, at times piled five deep in the studio, until the artist’s vision takes hold.
 Forrestall’s preference for oddly-shaped panels has remained constant over the years as his visions evolve.

-You might say that Tom Forrestall taught himself over the last fifty-three years.
+You might say that Tom Forrestall taught himself over the last fifty-four years.
 Faithful and dedicated to his craft, Tom rises early in the morning, mixes the pigments he’ll use over a few days and quietly paints his masterpieces, secluded within his third floor studio.
 He was introduced to egg tempera painting by Alex Colville (former Faculty member at Mount Allison during the late 1950's) along with classmate, Christopher Pratt.
 As Forrestall explains, it took him a few years to settle into the medium.
 Fortunately, he never looked back as he mastered the art form.

 Forrestall raised his family of six in a centuries-old home overlooking Halifax harbour on the Dartmouth side.
 (Many of his children are artists of note: sons, William, Jack, Curphey, Frank and daughters, Monica and Renée.)
 Tom’s late wife, Natalie—to whom he dedicated his oeuvre—gave her unwavering support over forty-eight years.